-First things first: Contact your school.
+1. Contact your school.

 Your school isn’t out to get you, and they’re not looking for a reason to throw you out.
 It’s always good to have someone in your corner, and your advisor can be that someone.
-The truth is, even if you have had some academic struggles in the past, the fact that your school has stuck with you through the first two academic years is a good sign that they are going to continue to stick with you through this.
+The truth is, even if you have had some academic struggles in the past, the fact that your school has stuck with you through the first two academic years in med school is a good sign that they are going to continue to stick with you through this.

 Not only is your school a resource to help you plan and execute your next attempt, but there will undoubtedly be logistics to work out regarding delaying clinical rotations and authorizing a second attempt.
 Your school will need to get these things rolling pronto.

 Also, believe it or not, you will feel better.
 It is never fun to go through something difficult by yourself.
 You will likely have a more positive outlook on the situation, knowing you have support.
 Your school is not there to wag a finger at you, rather they are going to help you through this.

-Ask for help.
+3. Ask for help.

 Your medical school can likely help identify and contact upperclassmen who may have tips for you, especially since schools are very intimately aware of their students’ academic performance.
 There may even be some upperclassman who have worked with other students who failed Step 1 in the past.
 Your school will know these things.